MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lowlevel.rst

 .. literalinclude:: ../../examples/ex-LowLevel/ex-send-recv.py
     :lines: 59-68

-On success of both scripts, the print command will only be executed after the explicit print commands
+On success of both scripts, the print command sent by MAD-NG will only be executed after the explicit print commands, visible in python